x4dqn/OpenARMap/README.md

 ## Acknowledgments

 - ARCore team for the excellent tracking capabilities
-- INRIA team for the Gaussian Splatting pipeline
+- INRIA team for their work on [3D Gaussian Splatting](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)
 - All contributors and users of the project